ecdye/zram-config/cvt2f2fs/README.md

 Thing is it will do that on every boot as the system thinks there is something wrong with the superblock.

-I thought OK dunno why this script is doing an rpi-update anyway and I know there where a lot of f2fs commits in 4.18 but lets hack the cript not to do the rpi-update bit.
+I thought OK dunno why this script is doing an rpi-update anyway and I know there where a lot of f2fs commits in 4.18 but lets hack the script not to do the rpi-update bit.
 Strangely you get the same syslog messages `invalid option -- 'y'` as the initramfs fsck.f2fs fails as it would seem the tools & kernel in Raspbian Stretch are not in version sync.